SpectivOfficial/signal-token-protocol/docs/TokenStub.md

 ## constructor: TokenStub [public]

-`TokenStub` is a constructor takes as argument an `address` and sets its `owner` to it, and gives the owner a balance of 1000000.
+`TokenStub` is a constructor that takes as argument an `address` and sets its `owner` to it, and gives the owner a balance of 1000000.

 ## function: getBalance [public view returns uint]